Kasauli Brewery and Distillery: Lion beer

-Solan No.1 whisky (at Solan 1820s-1835, at Kasauli since 1835)
+Solan No.1 whisky

 Solan No.1 whisky, is one of the first single malt whiskies which is still in production since 1820s, albeit in a different form.
 It was initially produced at Solan distillery owned by Dyer.
-In 1835, its production was moved to Kasauli brewery when swapped distillery at Solan Brewery was moved to Kasauli as a swap due to shortage of springwater for beer production at Kasauli.In 1835, Dyer and Meakin merged, in 1887 Dyer sold the Solan Brewery to Meakin.
+Its production was moved to Kasauli brewery when swapped distillery at Solan Brewery was moved to Kasauli as a swap due to shortage of springwater for beer production at Kasauli.
+In 1887 Dyer sold the Solan Brewery to Meakin.
 It is still in production at Kasauli Brewery using some of the original equipment including the copper pot still.
 Historically, the main whisky brand made by the Kasauli distillery was a well regarded malt whisky named "Solan No. 1" named after the nearby town of Solan.
 It remains the only malt whisky made in the Himalayas.

-Till 1980s, Solan No. 1 was the best selling Indian whisky for over a century.
-Presently it faces stiff competition from the much larger rivals, which are largely flavoured Indian-made foreign liquor rums distilled from sugar cane juice sold as whisky.